Vectorial1024/v1024_genesis_signal/README.md

 - Our Steam Workshop page: https://steamcommunity.com/sharedfiles/filedetails/?id=3275279686
 - Our Nexus page: (WIP)

+Where reasonable, some vanilla script triggers are also changed to use Genesis Signal:
+- `md/drain_stations.xml`: A script that regularly drains NPC trade stations
+- `md/finalizestations.xml`: A script that helps design stations for spawning/building

 ---

 For a long time in the modern X-game engine (X: Rebirth, and X4: Foundations), it has always been possible to start the game in so-called "alternate universes".
 This feature is later extensively used in X4 Foundations: